justliya/Project-E-Commerce-Product-Listing-App/README.md

-Here’s a concise and simple README.md for your project:

 Product Display App

 A React app to display a list of products and their details.
 Users can toggle visibility for product categories and individual product details.